rtdevx/rtdevx.github.io/content/_index.md

 My name is Rob and I am an experienced IT professional.
 {{< /lead >}}

 On this blog I share thoughts and learnings about technical topics such as _DevOps_, _Agile_, _Cloud_, _Windows_, _Linux_, _Ansible_, _PowerShell_.

-I’m also interested in any tools and techniques that help me increasing my _productivity_, so you will also find writings on _Zettelkasten_, _learning techniques_ and other, more or less related subjects.
+I’m also interested in tools and techniques that help me increasing my _productivity_, so you will also find writings on _Zettelkasten_, _learning techniques_ and other, less related subjects.

 {{< alert >}}
 No rights reserved.
 Content for educational purposes only. 👨🏼‍🎓